Marketechnic/Marketechnic.github.io/index.md

 - [About](about.md)
 - [Contact](contact.md)

-## Marketechnic
+## Home

-Marketechnic is a technical marketing & sales consulting company, specializing in engine-driven equipment for power generation, marine, industrial, automotive, and aerospace/defense applications, bringing unparalleled expertise to every project.
+Marketechnic is a technical marketing & sales consulting company, bringing unparalleled expertise to every project.

 At Marketechnic, we offer comprehensive consulting services in the following areas:
 - Technical Sales & Marketing